Dodgers hearing on Fox Sports dispute canceled

 The Dodgers, meanwhile, have struck a deal with Major League Baseball in which it has agreed to sell the team -- including the media rights -- and it wants to begin those negotiations immediately rather than wait for the contract to expire.

 A Fox Sports spokesman was not immediately available for comment on why the hearing was canceled.
-A Dodgers spokeswoman said that the Dodgers "look forward to the opportunity on November 30th to seek approval of the marketing procedures for the media rights."
+A Dodgers spokeswoman was also not available for comment.

 BIDS DUE IN JANUARY